 Your body deserves the best fuel — especially before a workout.
-These Low FODMAP Protein Pancakes with cottage cheese and blueberries are built to power you up, not weigh you down.
+These High Protein Low FODMAP Protein Pancakes with cottage cheese and blueberries were created to fuel you, to boost you, not bog you!.

 Best of all?
-These pancakes are Monash-guided and digestion-approved.
-Ideal as a pre-workout breakfast or weekend brunch that won’t trigger flare-ups.
+These pancakes are Monash directed and digestion approved.
+It’s also great as a pre-workout breakfast or weekend brunch, just so you don’t get a flare up.

 🔹 100% low-FODMAP